DruidKuma/vk-access-token-getter/README.md

 # vk-access-token-getter
-Access Token getter for vk.com, using App ID and credentials pair (login-password)
+Simple Access Token getter for vk.com, using App ID and credentials pair (login-password)